 Now I build effective, affordable websites that help business step up to the next level.

 Back in the early days of the internet, most websites were predominantly text-based and used by government agencies and public institutions to convey information.
-Since those early days, all manner of sites have popped up as people found ways to get creative with their HTML, using images and other tricks to make their sites more visually pleasing.
+Since those early days, all manner of sites has popped up as people found ways to get creative with their HTML, using images and other tricks to make their sites more visually pleasing.

-These days, there are so many different website types and styles available that it can be difficult to choose the right style for your site.
-Below are some popular website styles to help you decide what is right for your business’ next project.
+These days, there are so many different types of websites and styles available that it can be difficult to choose the right style for your site.
+Below are some popular website styles to help you decide what is right for your business' next project.
 The below list is not exhaustive, so it is always best to speak with your designer to get advice for your particular project.

 Catalogue and Brochure

 If you have products or a service-based business, then an online catalogue or brochure site can enable you to display what you have on offer and attract potential clients.
 Advertising your business used to be limited to traditional mediums such as television, radio and print.
 In modern times, however, the brochure website gives a much wider reach at a more cost-effective price point.